18 email marketing performance metrics for improved campaign tracking

 MailerCheck’s Inbox Placement feature tests your email against the inboxes of the most popular ISPs while Email Insights scans your message for technical and content issues.

-2. Email list health rates
+13. Email list health rates

 These email metrics reflect the percentage of subscribers or email recipients in your email list that are valid or invalid.
-These include:

 Catch-all emails: Emails in the catch-all category are risky, as the mail server will accept messages, however, the email address might not belong to a real person.

 Disposable emails: These are temporary emails that people use to sign up for services or offers to avoid getting emails sent to their inbox.
 You shouldn’t send to disposable email addresses.
+Bots also use this kind of email address.

 Syntax-error: Oops, these email addresses are not valid.